ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 git add --all
 ```

-which will ensure a snapshot of all untracked files in your current project is being added to your local Git repository.
+which will ensure all untracked files in your current project are being added to your staging area.

 If you edited something without staging it, and you want to get rid of it, use